Savannah, Georgia's cost of living is 10% lower than the national average.

 All newly assigned Soldiers to Hunter Army Airfield must report to Fort Stewart at the Marne Reception Center, Building 200.

 Hunter Army Airfield is located in Savannah and readily accessible by way of the major East Coast Highways (U.S.17, I-16 and I-95).
 The major highway passing through Hinesville is U.S. 84.
 The routes to Fort Stewart from the east and west edges of town are clearly marked on this road.

 Savannah and Jesup are served by Amtrak Rail System.
 Jesup is about 40 miles from Fort Stewart.
 From Jesup go East on Highway 84 and follow the signs for Fort Stewart.

-Fort Stewart do have public bus and taxi transportation on this installation.
+Fort Stewart does not have public bus and taxi transportation on this installation.
 Public bus transportation is available off the installation.

 There is no HAAF Base Operator.
 To find contact information for an installation office or unit, visit the HAAF Directory.